 You can start a Bible study on your own or by leading a Man in the Mirror Video Bible Study group.
 You’ll be joining a network of thousands of men who want to grow as disciples and disciple-makers.
 No experience is required.
 God works through the present and willing, not the absent and able.
-When you register (below), Pat Morley will personally send you a welcome letter with thoughts on what to do and how to be successful.

 There are three discussion questions for each weekly study.
 You can print these from the page on the website where you are viewing the video.
 Here is a good schedule for a one hour meeting: